8th World Festival of Youth and Students: Opposition

 The United States pressured the Finnish government not to allow the festival to be held in Finland.
 When this failed, the United States organised a counter-festival together with the United Kingdom.
 This was managed through the Independent Research Service, an organisation which also published the Festival's Free Tribune in three languages during the festival.
 The editor of this newspaper was the future mayor of Helsinki, Juhani Rinne.

 The counter-festival was supported by other organisations, such as The Program for American Culture and the Swiss Center, which pushed for awareness of American and Swiss culture, as well as Pax Romana and the Pocket Testament League of Great Britain, who disseminated 100,000 copies of the Gospel of John.
 The counter-festival was also supported by organisations such as the Hungarian Union of Free Hungarian Students and the Cuban Directorio Revolucionario Estudiante, as well as the International Union of Socialist Youth and the social democratic parties of the Nordic countries.

 The counter-festival was financed and organised by the CIA and the government of the United States.
 For propaganda purposes, defecting to the West was encouraged among the participants of the festival.

+In popular culture

+The 8th World Festival of Youth and Students plays an important part in the plot of the 1997 Hungarian cult comedy Dollybirds (Csinibaba), set in 1962.
+The main characters form a rock 'n' roll band and enter a talent competition where the winner can perform at the festival in Helsinki.